Kimberly A. Wachen

-Kimberly represents investors, developers, and managers in large commercial real estate transactions, ranging from the purchase and sale of individual properties (e.g., office buildings, hotels, senior living facilities, multi-family buildings, and shopping centers) to multi-state portfolio purchases and asset sales.
-She has handled matters for properties in over 35 states.
-She has significant experience in the negotiation of purchase, sale, development, and management agreements for hotel and resort properties and senior living facilities.
+Kimberly represents real estate investors, developers, and managers in large commercial real estate transactions, ranging from the purchase and sale of individual properties (e.g., hotels, senior living facilities, office buildings, and shopping centers) to multi-state portfolio purchases and sales.
+She has significant expertise in the negotiation of purchase, sale, development, and management agreements for hotel and resort properties and senior living facilities.
 Kimberly also has extensive experience in ground leasing and other leasing transactions, including those involving large headquarters, office space, restaurants, industrial/flex properties, and retail stores.

 Kimberly’s corporate experience, representing both public and private companies, includes the structuring and negotiation of national and international acquisitions, mergers, reorganizations, and joint ventures ranging in size from $30 million to $1 billion.
-She is familiar with all types of equity participation in large real estate projects, including joint ventures, sale-leaseback transactions, preferred equity, and other equity infusion structures.
+She has considerable experience with all types of equity participations for large real estate projects, including joint ventures, sale-leaseback transactions, preferred equity, and other equity infusion structures.